 Sunday, January 27th in Goleta, Ca was the Carlos Soto Memorial Criterium.
 I shot the Pro and 1, 2, 3 divisions in the final 110 lap race.
 The following shot with Nikon D500, 300 f2.8.
 See all the photos on FB.

 Photo – C. Silvester

-Starting the year with A SUP Race at home in Santa Barbara and clearly I’m not in race mode but perfectly able to compete.
-I tend to race to win and not to be pack fodder so the joy of competing becomes less and less when results begin to slip.
-Part of the reason is I have been favoring a bad left knee since 2011.
+Starting the year with A SUP Race at home in Santa Barbara and clearly I’m not feeling so competitive right now due to a potential injury that may just be overuse or bad form.
+I have been favoring a bad left knee since 2011.
 Standup Paddling while a good workout is strong leverage against the knees as is balancing a narrow board.
 The choppier the conditions the more taxing.
 Race starts can be choppy as hell and for me a narrower board has made me suffer the starts.
-The point for me on a 14 is to get away fast out of the chop that ensues.
-Either my board is too narrow for me or I’m not as driven as I used to be or so many good paddlers coming up and the last thing is I’m just getting old.
-Nah….
-Just not as psyched as I was.
+In any case taking some time to recover and try out new sports and adventures.

 That was the plan anyway….
 Some bonehead hit me on the first lap and luckily for me he bounced off my left calf.
 I was sore but serviceable and continued with my race ending up with a win in Sportsman and my name on the AMA scoreboard.